 Let’s see how the head and shoulders pattern looks like.
-Then we will focus on entering the market after forming a head and shoulders pattern on the chart.
+Then we will focus on entering the markets after forming a head and shoulders pattern on the chart.

 This is another example of an atypical head and shoulders that is called Triple Top:

 As you see these patterns sometimes combine with each other, and so, it will be hard to say what pattern is formed.
-However, we really do not have to name the patterns.
-Naming the patterns is not that important.
-Something which is very important is that we know what is going on in the market and how to enter the market to make some money.
+However, we really do not have to name patterns.
+Naming patterns is not that important.
+Something which is very important is that we know what is going on in the markets, and how to enter the markets to make some money.
 We will talk about this matter in details later in this article.

-The atypical head and shoulders that form at the bottom of the downtrends are called “Triple Bottom”.
+Atypical head and shoulders that form at the bottom of downtrends are called “Triple Bottom”.

 I think I have already showed you enough number of examples and now you know what head and shoulders, triple tops and triple bottoms are.
-Now the question is how to use these patterns to take some positions and make money.
+Now the question is: how can we use these patterns to take some positions and make money?

 The above screenshot shows the triple top you saw on this article before.
 As you see the triple top is formed inside a symmetrical triangle.
 Later on, the support line which is the triple top neckline or the triangle lower leg, was broken and the price went down.
 You could go short as soon as the first candlestick closed below the support line.
 The stop loss could be placed several pips above the candlestick that closed below the support line.

 This is another example (below).
-I am showing the triangle again, because I want to emphasize that in most cases the triangle and head and shoulders are with each other and you can trade them with the same rule.
-Here you should for the first candlestick to close below the support line to go short.
+I am showing the triangle again, because I want to emphasize that in most cases, the triangle and head and shoulders are with each other and you can trade them with the same rule.
+Here, you should wait for the first candlestick to close below the support line to go short.
 Your stop loss has to be placed above the candlestick which has broken below the support line:

 The below screenshot shows an “Inverted Head and Shoulders”.
 The entry is based on the same rules and is done after the neckline breakout which is a resistance in this case.
 In the below example, because the candlestick which has broken above the resistance is relatively long, I prefer to place the stop loss around the open price of the candlestick and not below it.
 I do this because I do not want to make the stop loss too wide: